SkywalkingZulu/Blockchain_Pi/README.md

 ## Software setup
-First of all install IPFS on your machine: https://docs.ipfs.io/introduction/install/
+First of all install IPFS on your machine: https://docs.ipfs.io/introduction/install/ One example hash from the project is: QmPP9Co2F7pz5xdybeRAUzcb3ED4pgBusvTnzdfNhMHUVU You can find this also at originstamp: https://originstamp.org/s/8b18e4989ab800e96d7e3ae6de9fa62906a91e68d5bccd42a0e951d9a22cceea

 After this, the following package is needed for running the **API**